Cancer of the larynx

 Contact your GP or care team for advice if you think you may be depressed.
 There are a range of effective treatments available.

-The National Association of Laryngectomee Clubs (NALC) is also a useful resource for people trying to come to terms with living with a laryngectomy.
-NALC is a patient support group that provides advice on all aspects of living with a laryngectomy.
+The National Association of Laryngectomee Clubs (NALC) is a patient support group that gives advice on life after having a laryngectomy and helps people trying to come to terms with living with a laryngectomy.

 Looking after your stoma

-If you've had all of your larynx removed, the surgeon will need to create a permanent hole in your throat through which you will breathe (a stoma).
-During the first few months after surgery, it's likely that your stoma will produce a lot of mucus, particularly if you've had radiotherapy.
+If you've had all of your larynx removed, the surgeon will need to create a permanent hole in your throat (a stoma) through which you will breathe.

 You'll be given special filters to place over your stoma that can help keep your stoma moist and free of germs.